 Brief – the documents setting out case instructions.

 BPC– the Bar Course.
 Successful completion entitles you to call yourself a barrister in non-legal circumstances (ie dinner parties), but does not give you rights of audience.

 Cab-rank rule – Self-employed barristers cannot refuse instructions if they have the time and experience to undertake the case.
 You cannot refuse to represent someone because you find their opinions or actions objectionable.

 Call – the ceremony whereby you become a barrister.

 Chambers – a group of barristers in independent practice who have joined together to share the costs of practising.
 Chambers is also the name used for a judge’s private office.

-Chambers & Partners – that's us, remember?
-So called because the founder of the company is Michael Chambers, not because we write about the Bar.
+Chambers & Partners – that's our parent company, remember?
+So called because the founder of the company was Michael Chambers, not because we write about the Bar.

 Circuit – The courts of England and Wales are divided into six circuits: North Eastern, Northern, Midland, South Eastern, Western and Wales & Chester circuits.